mdnahas/CityEcon/references/glossary.md

 - **mixed-use**: a building or zone with both residential and commercial (although usually not industrial) uses.
 It might mean a building with a store on the 1st floor and apartments above.
 It might also mean a residential neighborhood with a corner coffeeshop or convenience store.
 - **multi-modal transportation**: a cumbersome phrase for something in addition to (or besides) cars: walking, biking, scooters, etc..
 - **multiplex**: NOT a movie theater, but housing for more than one family.
 Duplex, triplex, four-plex, etc..
+- **NUMTOT**: An acronym meaning "New Urbanist Memes for Transit-Oriented Teens".
+It is the name of a Facebook group.
 - **nonconforming use**: when property is being used for something other than what it is zoned for.
 E.g., someone running a business out of their home, which is in a residential zone.
 See "variance" and "waiver".
 - **open space zoning**: a pattern of very low-density zoning.
 It has large lots and areas of undeveloped land devoted to "conservation".
 See [this document](https://j6p3d5c7.stackpathcdn.com/wp-content/uploads/2012/08/590.pdf)
 - **PIT Count**, see "Point-in-Time Count"